Universal relations for rotating Boson Stars: Universal relations.

 where $M_{99}$ is $99\%$ of the total mass, and $\chi$ the dimensionless spin parameter.
+Naively trying to find $I-Q$ relations, as in the slowly rotating NS case, we find that these relations are not accurate, with a maximum difference of about 25\%.

+We can see in \cref{naiveplots} that the curves for different models diverge less if we use $\Hat{Q}=Q\chi^a$ where $a\in[0.51,0.75]$, instead of $\bar{Q}$.
+We tried with several $\chi$ power laws, and for $\chi^a$ with $a$ in the interval given above, the behavior improves with respect to the standard reduced dimensionless multipoles, but the differences for a global fitting are still too high.
+Concretely, we improve from a $25\%$ deviation in the usual multipoles to a $13\%$ using this new rescaling.

-Naively trying to find $I-Q$ relations using the moments above (as in the slowly rotating NS case), one finds out that the relations are not accurate, with a maximum difference of $25\%$.
-Their accuracy can be slightly improved by scaling the quadrupole moment with a power of the spin-parameter $IQ\chi^a$.
-For a more substancial improvement, we should take into account the spin frequency of the solutions, as in \cite{Pappas:2013naa} (see also \cite{Doneva:2017jop}).
+For a more substantial improvement, we should take into account the spin frequency of the solutions, as in \cite{Pappas:2013naa} (see also \cite{Doneva:2017jop}).
 We consider our BS data in a 3D parameter space, where each point has coordinates $P(\bar{I},\bar{Q},\chi)$.
 If we represent our simulations in this 3D space, the moment of inertia can be seen as a surface function of the spin parameter and the quadrupole moment, i.e $I=F(Q,\chi)$.
 This surface can be fitted as,

-with $m,n={0,1,2}$, and the fitting coefficients given in \cref{Table.Constants}.
-The difference between the fitted surface and the real data is always less than $0.9\%$, see \cref{super}.
-So the quadrupolar, angular and mass moments determine the moment of inertia with a very high precision.
-Further, our relation is model independent.
+with $n={1,2,3}$, $m={0,1,2}$, and the fitting coefficients given in \cref{Table.Constants}.
+The difference between the fitted surface and the real data is always less than $1\%$, see \cref{super,projections}.
+So the quadrupolar, angular and mass moments determine the moment of inertia with a very high precision in a model independent fashion.